d-saurabh/redis-docker/README.md

 You can download a sample redis.conf file from [here](http://download.redis.io/redis-stable/redis.conf)

 4. Run the docker image
-Before doing this lets create a local volume where the redis.conf is available and mount it in the docker image while running it. e.g/ /home/<your-user-name>/redis/redis.conf
+Before doing this lets create a local folder where the redis.conf is available and mount it in the docker image while running it. e.g /home/<your-user-name>/redis/redis.conf

 Run the below command to run the redis docker image as demon.
 ```